-Areas of responsibility include all accounting duties related to the Foundation's operations, client reporting, financial statements, audit and tax reporting.
-Accounting Manager/Controller may assist in grant application reviews, especially in reviewing financial information submitted, and also in preparing for client presentations as needed.
+Areas of responsibility include all accounting duties related to the Foundation's operations, investment partner reporting, financial statements, audit and tax reporting.
+Accounting Manager/Controller may assist in grant application reviews, especially in reviewing financial information submitted, and also in preparing for investment partner presentations as needed.
 The Accounting Manager/Controller may provide additional occasional administrative support to the Executive Director, as needed.
-The Accounting Manager/Controller reports to the Executive Director and may directly deal with clients, as needed.
-This position requires 20-30 hours per week, offers flex hours and the ability to work from home.
+The Accounting Manager/Controller reports to the Executive Director and may directly deal with investment partners, as needed.
+This position is part-time, offers flex hours and the ability to work from home.
 There are no health or retirement benefits.